egwe956/threat-hunting-report/threat_hunting_report.md

 Between May and August 2024, a series of anomalous endpoint behaviors and network activities were observed in the Singapore office of XYZ Company.

 I was engaged to conduct a preliminary investigation.
-The investigation was initiated following firsthand observation of unauthorized software execution, unexpected network traffic, and anomalous user interface behavior.
-A number of internal escalations and forensic analyses were conducted, culminating in the involvement of a third-party DFIR team.
+The investigation was initiated following firsthand observation of unauthorized privileged access, unexpected network traffic, and anomalous user interface behavior, culminating in the involvement of a third-party DFIR team.

 The findings confirm:
-- Unauthorized remote access tools operating post-uninstallation
+- Unauthorized remote access tools (TeamViewer) operating post-uninstallation
 - Persistence mechanisms indicative of lateral movement or credential harvesting
-- User workstation compromise potentially impacting business operations and social media identities
+- Endpoint compromises, impacting business operations

 ---